 What is Colombia’s digital nomad visa?

-A V-type visa for remote workers requiring proof of foreign income of only about US$684 a month — the region’s lowest bar — valid up to two years.
+A V-type visa for remote workers requiring foreign income of about US$1,400 a month (three times the minimum wage, no averaging), valid up to two years; about 58 percent of 2025 applications were approved.
 Migrant (M) visas cover longer-term routes, with income floors that rose in 2026.

 Which neighbourhood should I choose?